kinderp/beer2beer/README.md

 * Register and Indexing
   ```
   Each peer needs to announce itself to the indexing server with a register call.
-  During current process a peer must comunicate to the server all the files that
+  During current process a peer must communicate to the server all the files that
   it wants to share with all the other peers.
-  This list must provide for each file the following informations:
+  For each file in this list it must provide the following informations:

   1. filename
   2. dimension in Mb
   3. sha1

-  As a result of this registration process an unique id will be realeaded by server
+  As a result of this registration process an unique id will be released by server
   to current peer.
 Peer will use this id in login call.
 A login call to indexing se-
   rver is mandatory each time a registered peer wants to connect to the network.
   Peer's id will be used as key in server's index and as identifier for  a peer  in
   the network.

   A peer can't interact with another peer in the network if it didn't make  a login
-  call.
+  call (in other words its status is set to offline).

   Each registration has a TTL (time to live).
   TTL works in this way: it is set to 30 days but it is refreshed each time current